Whebcraft/cordova-plugin-downloader/README.md

 This is usually in app folder.

-Internal storage `file:///storage/sdcard0/Android/data/YOUR.APP.ID/files/Download/THE-FILE-NAME`
+Internal storage `file:///storage/sdcard0/Android/data/YOUR.APP.ID/files/Download/THE-FILE-NAME.pdf`

-`Or`
+Or

-SD Card `file:///storage/sdcard1/Android/data/YOUR.APP.ID/files/Download/THE-FILE-NAME`
+SD Card `file:///storage/sdcard1/Android/data/YOUR.APP.ID/files/Download/THE-FILE-NAME.pdf`

 The ressource will be downloaded within the application's external files directory.